American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/04-data-access.md

 Last edited: July 2023

 **Suggested Citation**<br></br>
-Fink, T. Introduction.
+Fink, T. Data Access.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 To obtain and read in different types of assessment data, each section in this chapter shows information about licensing, downloading, and some simple examples.
 Before processing NCES datasets with `EdSurvey`, review the available study documentation to familiarize yourself with each unique study.